maplibre/maplibre.github.io/content/news/2023-05-25-maplibre-gl-js-v3/index.md

 - Adding a `warnonce` when terrain and hillshade source are the same ([#2298](https://github.com/maplibre/maplibre-gl-js/pull/2298))
 - Remove a deprecation warning by removing an empty texture that is no longer being used in the codebase ([#2299](https://github.com/maplibre/maplibre-gl-js/pull/2299))
 - Improve initial loading performance by lazy serializing layers only when needed. ([#2306](https://github.com/maplibre/maplibre-gl-js/pull/2306))
-- [Breaking] Cancel unloaded tile request on zooming in across multiple zoom.
-Previously these requests were not cancelled. ([#2377](https://github.com/maplibre/maplibre-gl-js/pull/2377))
 - Add validateStyle MapOption to allow disabling style validation for faster performance in production environment. ([#2390](https://github.com/maplibre/maplibre-gl-js/pull/2390))
-- [Breaking] Remove support for `hsl` css color in a format that does not comply with the CSS Color specification.
-Colors defined in `hsl(110, 0.7, 0.055)` format will no longer work, instead it is recommended to use the format with percentages `hsl(110, 70%, 5.5%)`. ([#2376](https://github.com/maplibre/maplibre-gl-js/pull/2376))
 - Add `setiClusterOptions` to update cluster properties of the added sources: fixing these issues ([#429](https://github.com/maplibre/maplibre-gl-js/issues/429)) and ([#1384](https://github.com/maplibre/maplibre-gl-js/issues/1384))
 - Add types for `workerOptions` and `_options` in `geojson_source.ts`
 - Add fullscreenstart, fullscreenend events to FullscreenControl ([#2128](https://github.com/maplibre/maplibre-gl-js/issues/2128)